Enjoy Healthy Chocolate Made at Home!

 - soy lecithin (Found in a very wide range of processed food, soy lecithin is a waste product containing solvents and pesticides, derived from sludge left over after crude soy oil goes through a "degumming" process.)

-- unhealthy fats, which include many seed oils and trans fats
+- unhealthy fats, which include many seed oils

 - artificial flavors